 There are certainly many myths swirling around when it comes to user stories.
 Even calling it a user story causes some confusion, as the concept of a “story” is misleading.
 But whether your team is struggling with writing them, splitting them, or simply organizing them, a broken user story process can be a huge obstacle to success.

-That’s why getting your user stories straight is such an important piece of the software development battle.
+That’s why getting your user stories straight is such an important piece of the software development challenge.
 At Ascendle, we make sure that writing effective user stories is always a huge point of emphasis for our teams.
 But for many companies struggling to find results with Scrum, one common theme I’ve seen time and again is poorly written user stories.